br3nd0g/Sky-Scraper/README.md

 ## Bugs

-There are free bugs which in due course I will try patch.
+There are three bugs which in due course I will try patch.
 The bugs are:
 - When returning to the main menu from the game, the main menu music is extremely loud
 - When playing again, the music does not loop
 - You are able to like *half jump* midair, by clicking or pressing space again